BocaRaton.com - Where Your Community Is Our Community

 CONVENTION CENTER

-The 9th annual Miami International Wine Fair (also known as “MIWF”) announces that this year is the largest program to date with the anticipation of more than 1,500 wines from 20 countries, 80,000 exhibitor square-feet, and the return of the Collector’s Club, an exclusive pavilion featuring the world’s top-rated wines.
-Organizers have also extended the traditional two-day event into a comprehensive four-day trade, education and grand tasting program from October 14 to 17, with activities open to the public on October 15 and 16, 2010 at the Miami Beach Convention Center.
-To purchase tickets and for more information please call 866.887.WINE or visit MiamiWineFair.com
+The 9th annual Miami International Wine Fair (also known as “MIWF”) announced that this year was the largest program to date with the anticipation of more than 1,500 wines from 20 countries, 80,000 exhibitor square-feet, and the return of the Collector’s Club, an exclusive pavilion featuring the world’s top-rated wines.
+Organizers have also extended the traditional two-day event into a comprehensive four-day trade, education and grand tasting program from October 14 to 17, with activities that were open to the public on October 15 and 16, 2010 at the Miami Beach Convention Center.

 General admission is $75 per day or $130 for two days (Friday, October 15 and Saturday, October 16).
 Collector’s Club tickets, showcasing the Fair’s top 100 wines, are $125 per day or $200 for two days and includes one-hour early entry.
 Proceeds from all the ticket sales are benefitting a local charity.